starttolearning/webbasic/README.md

 3. JSON
 4. Array
 5. Object
+6. AJAX

 ## Add a picture to pleasure my own

-A good flat picture from Google
+A good flat picture from Google, using simple format
 ![Image that to demo](testImg.jpg)

-## Add my famous blockquote
+## Add my famous block quote

 > Don't do things that you do not want the other do to you.
+> Unless you want other do that for you!
+>
 > -Wilton Lee